 May serve as a study lead coordinator (as assigned).

-Must be comfortable working in a hospital environment.
 You will be working in a large, newly renovated, Level 1 Trauma Center emergency department at Brigham and Women's Hospital- a Harvard-affiliated teaching hospital.
 Also, research assistants frequently follow patients into the hospital and may collect research samples or data on hospital wards and intensive care units.
 The work also involves paper or electronic chart review and data entry.